ProjectUnifree/unifree/README.md

 OPENAI_API_KEY=<your_openai_api_key> ./launch.sh <config_name> <source_project_dir> <destination_project_dir>
 ```

 ### Call To Action

 :wave: Join our [Discord server](https://discord.gg/Ee5wJ4JWBQ) for a live discussion!

-We are actively seeking for contributors.
-If are familiar with Unity, Godot, Cocos2d or any other engineers, help us!
+We are actively seeking contributors.
+If you are familiar with Unity, Godot, Cocos2d or any other engines, help us!

 Here is what we need help with: